Up from Slavery

-Washington was a controversial figure during his lifetime, and W. E. B. Du Bois, among others, criticized some of his views.
-The book was a best-seller, and remained the most popular African-American autobiography until that of Malcolm X. In 1998, the Modern Library listed the book at No. 3 on its list of the 100 best nonfiction books of the 20th century, and in 1999 it was also listed by the conservative Intercollegiate Review as one of the "50 Best Books of the Twentieth Century".
+Up from Slavery became a best-seller, and remained the most popular Black American autobiography until The Autobiography of Malcolm X in 1965.
+The Modern Library, an American publishing company, listed the book at No. 3 on its list of the 100 best nonfiction books of the 20th century, and in 1999 it was also listed by the conservative Intercollegiate Review as one of the "50 Best Books of the Twentieth Century".